Mathematics (MATH)

 MATH 3120 Geometry, Probability, and Statistics for Preservice Elementary Teachers (5)

 Second of two courses intended to provide preservice elementary school teachers the deep understanding of K-8 mathematics that is required to be effective teachers.
 It includes the examination of the mathematics in the Geometry, Probability, and Statistics strands of California's Common Core State Standards for Mathematics.
 It is a mathematics content course that models teaching techniques that promote exploration, discussion and conceptual understanding as described in California's Standards for Mathematical Practice and Mathematics Framework.
 Students are required to think beyond how to get answers and also consider the multiple ways young students may think about the concepts and make sense of the mathematics.
 The use of manipulatives is a major component of the course.
 Prerequisite: C- or better in MATH 2120.
-Students in MM QR3 or QR4 need MATH 0954 as corequisite.
+Students in MM CAT 3 or CAT 4 need MATH 954 as a corequisite.

 Typically Offered: Fall, Spring